rustyio/super-imap/README.md

 ## Security

-If you use this code, *PLEASE* ensure that you safeguard your passwords, and preferably, make sure your data is encrypted at rest.
+If you use this code, *PLEASE* ensure that you use very strong, safeguarded passwords, and preferably, make sure your data is encrypted at rest.
 It is a big responsibility to hold the keys to someone's email.
 Treat it with the appropriate amount of caution.

+Other security measures:

++ SSL is *required* in production.
++ Sessions are not remembered.
++ Passwords are not recoverable by email.
++ Accounts are locked for an hour after three invalid password attempts.

 ## Development